MuraliKarthikeyan/Project-Details/README.md

   - Designed and developed the xml views using SAP Web IDE.
   - Performed Launchpad configurations like Tile/Group creations for the extended app.

+# SPL Screening - Release Blocked Documents

+  Description: Business utilizes SAP/GTS on a daily basis to review orders that are blocked in SAP/GTS due to a variety of reasons.
+Business IT has been informed by certain user groups that orders must be released after "normal" US east Coast time, up till midnight   in some occasions.
+This app would allow trade compliance staff to release blocks with their mobile device while out of their house       during the evening, while travelling etc.

+  Duration: Mar 2018 to Jul 2018

+  Tasks performed:
+  -	Developed a prototype using SAP Build and demonstrated to business for their review.
+  -	Designed and developed the xml views using SAP Web IDE.
+  -	Performed Launchpad configurations like Tile/Group creations for the extended app.
+  -	Integrated Google analytics for tracking the app’s usage.